freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-361-subsequence-of-thue-morse-sequence.md

 We define $\\{A_n\\}$ as the sorted sequence of integers such that the binary expression of each element appears as a subsequence in $\\{T_n\\}$.
 For example, the decimal number 18 is expressed as 10010 in binary.
 10010 appears in $\\{T_n\\}$ ($T_8$ to $T_{12}$), so 18 is an element of $\\{A_n\\}$.
 The decimal number 14 is expressed as 1110 in binary.
 1110 never appears in $\\{T_n\\}$, so 14 is not an element of $\\{A_n\\}$.

-The first several terms of $An$ are given as follows:
+The first several terms of $A_n$ are given as follows:

 $$\begin{array}{cr}
   n   & 0 & 1 & 2 & 3 & 4 & 5 & 6 & 7 &  8 &  9 & 10 & 11 & 12 & \ldots \\\\